gofullstack/backup-cookbook/README.md

 # Requirements

-Tested on Ubuntu Linux with Ruby 1.9, but should run on any Unix with Ruby.
+Tested on Ubuntu Linux with Ruby 1.9.3, but should run on any Unix with Ruby.

+Ruby 1.8.7 and 1.9.2 are no longer supported.
+If you require the support of older Ruby versions, you should use v1.0.0 of this cookbook.
+If you want to use v4 of the gem, you need to use this version.

 # Attributes